 Within two years, the university was offering social work courses.
-These curriculum additions were a precursor to the Association of Schools of Social Work (AASSW) approving of the School's first certificate program in 1934.
+These curriculum additions were a precursor to the Association of Schools of Social Work (AASSW) approving the school's first certificate program in 1934.
 Two years later, UB offered a second post-graduate year of social work education.

 The modern face of the school reflects its progressive creation and vision:

-- More than 500 graduate students now study in a broad array of programs, including full- and part-time MSW and PhD programs, as well as dual degree programs leading to JD/MSW, MBA/MSW, MPH/MSW or BA/MSW degrees.
+- More than 700 graduate students now study in a broad array of programs, including a full- and part-time Master of Social Work (MSW), Doctor of Social Work (DSW) and PhD programs, as well as dual degree programs leading to JD/MSW, MBA/MSW, MPH/MSW or BA/MSW degrees.

-- In 2013, the MSW program began offering an all online education and accepting online students, expowerin more people from a wider geography to access our faculty adn curriculum.
+- In 2013, the MSW program began offering an all-online education and accepting online students, empowering more people from a wider geography to access our faculty and curriculum.